Program Information

 • General Educational Development (GED) certificate; OR

 • Mature Student status (19 years of age or older and without a high school diploma at the start of the program).
-Eligibility may be determined by academic achievement testing for which a fee of $50 (subject to change) will be charged.
+Eligibility may be determined by academic achievement testing for which a fee will be charged.

 Program Eligibility

-• English, Grade 12 (ENG4C or equivalent) with a grade of 70% or higher.
+• English, Grade 12 (ENG4C or equivalent)with a grade of 70% or higher.

 • Direct entry into second year: Applicants with a degree in a field that demands a high level of writing (e.g. English literature, Creative Writing, History, Journalism, Political Science), may enter directly to the second year of the program.
-During the Fall semester, direct-entry students receive three hours of coaching per week to review material from Level 01 and Level 02.
+During the Fall semester, direct-entry students receive three hours of coaching per week to review material from Level One and Level Two.
 Applicants should contact the coordinator directly for more information.

 • Applicants with international transcripts must provide proof of the subject specific requirements noted above and may be required to provide proof of language proficiency.
 Domestic applicants with international transcripts must be evaluated through the International Credential Assessment Service of Canada (ICAS) or World Education Services (WES).